ffTsuzuku/NodeJS/README.md

 #### process.nextTick()

+`process.nextTick()` is not part of the event loop, since it is not shown on the diagram above.
+Instead there is a `nextTick` queue which is processed after the current operation is completed, regardless of the current phase of the event loop.
+An operation is defined as a transition from the underlying C/C++ handler, and handling the JavaScript that needs to be executed.

+That means any time you call `process.nextTick()` in a phase, all callbacks passed to `process.nextTick()` will be resolved before the event loop continues.
+This can be bad cause it allows you to "starve" your **I/O** by making recursive `process.nextTick()` calls, which would prevent the loop from reaching the poll phase.

 ### Blocking the event loop

 Any JavaScript code that takes too long to return back control to the event loop